 Famed for its open, friendly atmosphere, each year sees more visitors adopted into the Iris family.
 As well as the chance to see the very best in current LGBT+ short and feature filmmaking, the festival offers legendary parties, panel discussions and special events.
-A BAFTA A-list qualifying festival, Iris has also been identified as one of the "50 film festivals worth the entry fee" by MovieMaker Magazine 4 times.
+A BAFTA A-list qualifying festival, Iris has also been identified as one of the "50 film festivals worth the entry fee" by MovieMaker Magazine 5 times, including in 2020.
 For the first time in 2020, all Best British shortlisted films will available on Film4 after the festival via All 4.

 The winner of the Iris Prize 2020 will receive the largest LGBT+ short film prize in the world - £30,000 to make another short film in the UK, benefiting from the very best filming equipment and facilities.
 They will also be invited to Cardiff to sit on the 2021 Iris Prize International Jury.

 Iris Prize Best British Short supported by Film4